 A company is permitted to indemnify its executives to a certain extent in connection with a shareholder derivative action if the executive in question did not commit wilful misconduct or gross negligence regarding his or her duties and the board of directors approves such indemnification.

-With respect to insurance, particularly directors' and officers' liability insurance, although there has been some controversy as to whether a company should bear the premium, it is generally considered permissible if the board of directors approves the company bearing the insurance premium and the content of the insurance is subject to the supervision of outside directors (such as approval of all outside directors or a committee of which the majority of the members are outside directors).
+With respect to insurance, particularly directors' and officers' liability insurance, it is permissible if the board of directors approves the company bearing the insurance premium.

 CHANGE IN CONTROL

 Transfer of benefits